CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

 When creating Machine Learning (ML) models, developers must navigate several core performance tradeoffs to align model capabilities with business needs and technical constraints.

-Some of these tradeoffs considerations include:
+Some of these tradeoff considerations include:

 * **Accuracy vs. Interpretability**: Complex models often provide higher accuracy but are "black boxes," making them hard to interpret.
 Simpler models are easy to explain but may not capture complex patterns, sacrificing performance for transparency.
 * **Accuracy vs. Speed/Latency**: Highly accurate models often require significant computation, leading to slower inference times.
 In production, a slightly less accurate model that responds in milliseconds is frequently preferred over a highly accurate model that takes seconds.